fultimator/fultimator/CONTRIBUTING.md

 - **main:** The mainline branch intended for deployment to Firebase.
 - **dev:** The primary development branch for most features.
-- **mobile:** A development branch specifically for mobile-related features.

 When opening a pull request (PR), ensure it goes into the most relevant branch.